quentinverlhac/monitoring-puppy-front/PUPPY.md

 To test the alerts, it would be difficult to write unitary tests because the system works as a whole.
 The function that generate alerts reads the logs in the database, create Alert objects in the database and sends alerts to the front.

 Therefore I chose to write a global test:
 The back end exposes a route which simulates a website that periodically breaks and goes back up.
+It works with a average availability oscillating like a cosinus, with a random noise which can make the website to go up and down several time when the availabiity is close to 0.8.

 While monitoring this route, the alert manager will regularly send *down* and *up* alerts to the front end.
 It is possible to compare the logs in the front end with the logs displayed by the back end in its console.
 It shows that alerts are functional.